CLO Equity Return Optimisation

 Christos has worked in structured finance for over 20 years.
 He started out as a securitisation structurer and later worked at Credit Suisse.
 There, he transitioned into CLOs and ended up running BNP’s primary CLO business until the financial crisis.
 After a stint setting up a paddleboard business, Christos went back to work as a trader and sales, focusing on CLOs primarily.

-There are no available videos from "Christos Danias"
+There are no available Videos from "Christos Danias"